Mampenda/Multiprogramming/214Vault/214VaultVersion2/monitors/solutions.md

     }

     procedure withdraw ( int amount){
-        // Wait until there are sufficient funds for the withdrawal while (balance < amount) {
+        // Wait until there are sufficient funds for the withdrawal (use while, not if, to avoid spurious wake-ups) while (balance < amount) {
             wait(sufficient_funds);
         }